 SECAM (Séquentiel couleur à mémoire) is a third analog television color system developed in France in the early 1960s.
 It uses the same bandwidth as PAL but transmits color information sequentially.
 Today, SECAM is mostly obsolete, but you may still encounter it when dealing with vintage tapes, old camcorders, or legacy TV equipment from SECAM regions.

-Pal vs NTSC: Regions
+PAL vs NTSC: Difference

 NSTC